Boeing backs rival in EU row, stands firm on WTO

 The WTO has found that both Airbus and Boeing benefited from billions of dollars of subsidies.

-The WTO is expected on Friday to adopt a finding that Boeing gained illegal aid from space agency NASA.
-Washington is expected to move soon to force the EU to comply with an earlier ruling against loan aid to Airbus, while threatening sanctions.
+The WTO is expected on Friday to adopt a finding that Boeing gained unfair support mainly from space agency NASA.
+Washington is expected to move soon to force the EU to comply with an earlier ruling against unfair European loans to Airbus.

 Analysts say the bitter dispute may spill into years of wrangling over compliance before it is finally resolved.